Chorus hit as regulator moves to cut copper broadband prices

 The company warned investors the proposed changes might wipe $160 million from its annual earnings.
 CEO Mark Ratcliffe told media the move could undermine the company’s business model.

-Meanwhile the ISPs think the price cuts haven’t gone far enough.
-The NBR reports comments from Callplus CEO Mark Callender who described the proposals as disappointing.
-While Kordia’s Scott Bartlett warns that holding the price of copper artificially high will damage investment in new technologies,
+Meanwhile, ISPs argued the price cuts didn’t go far enough.
+The NBR reported comments from Callplus CEO Mark Callander, who described the proposals as disappointing.
+Kordia’s Scott Bartlett warned that holding copper prices artificially high would damage investment in new technologies.

 Prime Minister not ruling out legislation

-A tough call made tougher because Chorus both owns the copper network and wants to maximise the return it gets on that investment while also encouraging customers on to the UFB fibre network where it is building the lion’s share.
+t was a tough call made tougher because Chorus both owns the copper network and wants to maximise the return on that investment while also encouraging customers on to the UFB fibre network it is building.
+Chorus has the lion’s share of the network contracts.

 There’s a fear that customers need to be bribed or otherwise nudged to get them to move from copper to fibre.
 New Zealand's difficult copper fibre conflict says: if that’s necessary, then there’s something wrong with the government’s fibre model.